Mery Spolsky: Music career

 On 7 June 2019, she released the single "Fak", which is the first song from her second studio album, Dekalog Spolsky.
 The album reached number 15 on the top fifty best-selling albums list in Poland.
 The song "Bigotka" was premiered in September.
 In January 2020, for the album she received a nomination to the Fryderyk Award in the category "album of the year electronics".
 In May, she participated in the #hot16challenge2 campaign to promote fundraising for medical personnel working during the COVID-19 pandemic.
 In September, she released a song recorded with Kayah, "Królestwo kobiet", referring to the TVN series of the same title.
 In November she sang the song "Sorry from the Mountain" in the finale of the 9th season of the reality show Top Model.
 At the beginning of December, together with Julia Wieniawa and Arek Kłusowski, she released a Christmas single "Wspólna chwila", which was created for a new Allegro promotional spot.

 In 2021, the publishing house Wielka Litera released the singer's debut novel Jestem Marysia i chyba się zabiję dzisiaj.
 Later, the audiobook was also released.

 Over the years of her musical activity, she has performed at music festivals, such as the European Music Fair CoJestGrane in Warsaw, Enea Spring Break in Poznań, Open'er Festival, Krakow Live Festival, Orange Warsaw Festival, Męskie Granie, Late Summer Festival, United Islands of Prague and FEST Festival.
 She performed as a support act for French singer Imany at her concerts in Poznań and Warsaw.

 Since March 2020 she has been hosting her own programme Alfabet Spolsky on newonce.radio.

+On 11 November 2025, coincidentally with Poland's Independence Day, she released her fourth studio album titled Kocham Polskę ("I love Poland").
+She submitted the eponymous lead single to the for the Eurovision Song Contest 2026 and grew to become one of the main favourites among the fan community, making the initial list of ten finalists before withdrawing due to the controversial decision to include Israel in light of the Gaza war.